Skip Navigation

 • The Department Key Manager can run a report of the current keys assigned to you.

-Whom do I notify for lost, stolen, or unreturned keys or cards?
+Q. Whom do I notify for lost, stolen, or keys or cards that are not returned?

-• Lost or stolen keys should be immediately reported to your department key/card coordinator and University Police, upon discovery.
+• Lost or stolen keys should be immediately reported to your department key/card coordinator and University Police.

 • Lost or stolen NCards should be immediately reported to University Police so building access can be deactivated.
-Once a new NCard is obtained, building access on the new NCard can be restored.
+Once a new NCard is obtained, building access on the new NCard may be restored.

 • All keys are made by the University Key Shop.
 Duplication of university keys is strictly prohibited.